jdarowski/RGSnackBar/README.md

 * Prioritized messages thanks to [SwiftPriorityQueue](https://github.com/davecom/SwiftPriorityQueue)
 * Easy and dynamic layout for `RGSnackBarPresenter` thanks to [Stevia](https://github.com/freshOS/Stevia)
 * Completely customizable animations for `RGSnackBarView` with _slide up_ and _zoom in_ already made
-* Base class `RGMessage` for endless possibilities - want a snack bar?
+* Base class `RGMessageView` for endless possibilities - want a snack bar?
 Here!
 Want a banner?
 Make one!

 ## Example